vinniefalco/LuaBridge/README.md

 - `T const*` or `T const&`: Passed by const reference, with _C++ lifetime_.
 - `T` or `T const`: Passed by value (a copy), with _Lua lifetime_.

-When a pointer or pointer to const is passed to Lua and the pointer is null (zero), LuaBridge will pass Lua a `nil` instead.
-When Lua passes a `nil` to C++ where a pointer is expected, a null (zero) is passed instead.
-Attempting to pass a null pointer to a C++ function expecting a reference results in `lua_error` being called.

 ### C++ Lifetime

 The creation and deletion of objects with _C++ lifetime_ is controlled by